Municipality of Komen

 The Municipality of Komen ([ˈkoːmən]; Občina Komen) is a municipality in the Littoral region of Slovenia, near the Italian border.
 The seat of the municipality is the town of Komen.
 The municipality was established on 6 November 1994, when the former Municipality of Sežana was dissolved into four smaller municipalities (Divača, Hrpelje-Kozina, Komen, and Sežana).
+It borders Italy.

 Settlements

 In addition to the municipal seat of Komen, the municipality also includes the following settlements: